This post may contain affiliate links. Please see disclosure policy here.

 - Add in chocolate chips, marshmallows and graham crackers

-- Use a cookie scoop and drop dough onto a parchment lined cookie sheet
+- Use a cookie scoop and drop dough onto a parchment paper lined cookie sheet

 - Press 2-3 marshmallows into the scoop of cookie dough